-- Two weeks before the start of the exam series candidates will receive an individual candidate timetable.
-This will state the room and seat are allocated to sit each exam. - Outside the hall there will be seating plans for the sessions taking place each day.
+- At least one week before the start of the exam series, candidates will receive an individual candidate timetable.
+This will state the room and seat are allocated to sit each exam.
+This timetable will be sent the candidate's school email account. - Outside the hall there will be seating plans for the sessions taking place each day.
 You can also check your room and seat via these seating plans. - It is important candidates sit in the correct seat.
 If cannot find your seat, please ask an invigilator for guidance.